 In this example, we have an edible harvest of tomatoes, fennel, basil, onions/garlic, marigold, and borage petals plus basil, borage leaves and flowers, marigold flowers, fennel, and garlic.
 All the while – your protector plants manage your pest control automatically to protect your anchor tomato plant.

 Protectors can also come into play for soil protection.
 When we leave our soil bare, it is at the mercy of the elements.

 The sun, while great for plant growth, beats down on the soil, evaporating moisture – leaving our plants thirsty.
 The light, loamy soil dries – this is swept away by the wind, leaving behind exposed roots and the lower, hardy clay soils.

 When rainfall comes, it cannot penetrate the harder soil.
 The plants suffer without water and the run-off slides away.
 When the sun comes again, the soil is hardened and dried further and the process (of desertification) continues.

 Protector plants prevent this from happening.

-Say for example that you plant a tomato and you also plant squash.
+Say for example that you plant a tomato, and you also plant a squash.
 The squash has big leaves that provide shade for the soil to insulate it and lock in moisture.